tshepang/blog/content/the-butterfly-effect-2-2006.md

 categories = ['movies']
 +++

-I watched this only because of my great love for [its predecessor].
+I watched this only because of my great love for its predecessor.
 It feels like a student effort, and is just not interesting, and therefore challenged my perseverance a bit.